MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-management.md

 Problems here should be addressed the same way as scan failures in [step 3](#step-3-windows-update-agent-wua-starts-the-scan-against-the-wsus-computer), although failures at this stage will likely be surfaced in the WindowsUpdate.log file specifically.
 To understand how to read WindowsUpdate.log, see [Windows Update log files](/windows/deployment/update/windows-update-logs).

 Generally speaking, there are many reasons why a software update scan might fail.
-It could be due to one of the issues mentioned above, or it could come down to a communication or firewall issue between the client and the software update point computer.
+It could be because of one of the issues mentioned above, or it could come down to a communication or firewall issue between the client and the software update point computer.
 Your best source of information will come from the logs and the error codes they contain.
 As a reference, see [Windows Update common errors and mitigation](/windows/deployment/update/windows-update-errors).

 ## WSUS to Microsoft Update synchronization

 WSUS synchronizing with Microsoft Update is outlined in the following steps.
-Confirm each step in order to properly establish where the issue is.
+Confirm each step to properly establish where the issue is.

 ### Step 1: Synchronization starts through a scheduled or manual request

-When a synchronization is triggered, we expect to see the following within the WSUS server's SoftwareDistribution.log:
+When a synchronization is triggered, we expect to see the following messages within the WSUS server's SoftwareDistribution.log:

 **For manual sync:**